 While accounting is the study of how money is tracked, finance is the study of how money is managed.
-A degree in business administration -finance concentration may be good preparation for use in a variety of fields including investment banking, consulting, corporate finance, investment management, investment advisory services, commercial banking, insurance and real estate
+A degree in business administration with a finance concentration may be useful preparation for a variety of fields including accounting, financial analysts and examiners, personal financial advisors, budget analysts, insurance and real estate.1

-It is important to note, finance professionals also have the opportunity to build credentials through the completion of professional designations and licenses in investments, banking, insurance and real estate – furthering their career opportunities and long-term earnings potential.
-Common licenses include Chartered Financial Analyst (CFA), Certified Financial Planner (CFP) and Chartered Financial Consultant (ChFC).1
+It is important to note finance professionals may also have the opportunity to build credentials through the completion of professional designations and licenses in investments, banking, insurance and real estate – furthering their career opportunities and long-term earnings potential.
+Licenses can include Chartered Financial Analyst (CFA), Certified Financial Planner (CFP) and Chartered Financial Consultant (ChFC).2

 Skills and Characteristics of Finance Professionals

 According to Dr. John Halstead, Lead Instructor at Colorado Technical University (CTU), “Finance majors tend to be motivated.
 The material can be challenging.
 Successful students have a willingness to work hard.”
 Dr. Halstead also stresses, “An individual who majors in finance should enjoy quantitative work.”